The Andy Warhol Interview Session, 1985

 At the time, the idea of using a computer for serious creative work was widely debated, echoing the 19th-century skepticism toward photography as an art form.
 The interview and image were published in Amiga World in January 1986.
 For years afterward, curators, collectors, and critics dismissed Warhol’s computer-based work as commercial, created under contract with Commodore, and therefore not “true art.”
 That view is now shifting.

 Warhol died in 1987, but renewed interest has emerged around his Amiga experiments.
 In 2021, Christie’s, in collaboration with the Warhol Foundation, sold five NFTs based on rediscovered digital images Warhol made on the Amiga in 1985 for $3.38 million.
-In 2024, Artnet and Art Now LA reported that materials compiled by a Commodore technician who attended both the Amiga launch and our interview are being offered for $26 million.
-Other media outlets have since revisited the story, extending the conversation into the digital age.
+In 2024, Artnet and Art Now LA reported that materials compiled by a Commodore technician who attended both the Amiga launch and the interview session are being offered for $26 million.
+However, the unique self-portrait print is not among them.
+Other media outlets have since revisited the story, extending the conversation across channels.

 I find it fascinating to watch how this narrative evolves — how history reframes what was once considered trivial.
 The questions raised in 1985 about creativity and technology echo today’s debates about artificial intelligence, authorship, and originality.
 Warhol’s experiment on the Amiga stands as an early marker in that dialogue, linking art and technology in ways we are only beginning to understand.

 One print, made directly from the original digital file, remains.
 Warhol valued prints and spoke about their significance during our interview.
-What began as a commercial assignment for a magazine may also represent an important intersection of creative and technological history — a point where traditional art met the emerging digital frontier.
+What began as a commercial assignment for a magazine may also represent an important intersection of creative and technological history — a point where traditional art met the emerging digital frontier — and I find myself the custodian of the primary source.
 Whether it becomes a lasting benchmark or simply a small footnote in art history remains to be seen.

 Top: Andy Warhol and Glenn Suokko, The Factory, New York, 1985.